Brand development that increases sales velocity, guaranteed.

 The means of ownership have changed over the years.
 Previous generations sought status and alignment, and younger generations sought personalization and one-of-a-kind experiences.
 Gen-Z has set the stage for NFTs, and they are finding their way into consumer packaged goods.

 Once NFTs have hit the mainstream, expect CPG brands to adapt and shoot off NFTs in a rapid-fire fashion.
 Instead of toys in a cereal box, maybe it will be the chance to win a random NFT?
 While for the meantime, it may be astute offerings, eventually, the NFTs will be lower ticket value items available.
+However, it’s worth noting that brands venturing into NFTs may face legal and regulatory questions around digital ownership.
+To navigate these complexities, they can rely on VARA license advisory support to ensure compliance and proper licensing.

 Want a nearly $800.00 pair of digital shoes?
 The token Nike Kryptokicks is the leader in sneakers introduction to the NFT project.